Met-AUG/raqcoin-test/README.md

-Abcmint integration/staging tree
+Raqcoin integration/staging tree
 ================================

 http://www.abcmint.org

 Copyright (c) 2018 ABCMintCore Developers

-What is Abcmint?
+What is Raqcoin?
 ----------------

-Abcmint is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
-Abcmint uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Abcmint is also the name of the open source software which enables the use of this currency.
+Raqcoin is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
+Raqcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Raqcoin is also the name of the open source software which enables the use of this currency.

 For more information, as well as an immediately useable, binary version of